 Your termination benefit will be paid once the liquidation process is finalised.
-You will have the following options:
+You will have the following options.

-- You can have the benefit transferred to a new employer's pension or provident fund - You can have the benefit transferred to a retirement annuity fund - You can have the benefit transferred to a registered preservation fund - You can withdraw the benefit amount in a cash lump sum (subject to tax).
+- You can have the benefit transferred to a new employer's pension or provident fund - You can have the benefit transferred to a retirement annuity fund - You can have the benefit transferred to a registered preservation fund - You can withdraw the emergency savings pot and vested pot (if applicable) as a cash lump sum (subject to tax)